What is Skin?

 • The first line of defence against bacteria and other microorganisms;

-• Protective barrier against mechanical, thermal and physical injury and hazardous substances;
+• Protective barrier against physical injury and hazardous substances;

-• A sensory organ that gives information about pain, pleasure, temperature and pressure;
+• Gives information about pain, pleasure, temperature and pressure;

 • Reduction of harmful effects of UV radiation;